Quentin Tarantino: As a producer

 Tarantino has used his Hollywood power to give smaller and foreign films more attention.
 These films are often labeled "Presented by Quentin Tarantino" or "Quentin Tarantino Presents".
 In 1995, Tarantino formed Rolling Thunder Pictures with Miramax to release or re-release several independent and foreign features.
 By 1997, Miramax had shut down the company due to poor sales.
 The following films were released by Rolling Thunder Pictures: Chungking Express (1994, dir.
 Wong Kar-wai), Switchblade Sisters (1975, dir.
 Jack Hill), Sonatine (1993, dir.
 Takeshi Kitano), Hard Core Logo (1996, dir.
 Bruce McDonald), The Mighty Peking Man (1977, dir.
 Ho Meng Hua), Detroit 9000 (1973, dir.
 Arthur Marks), The Beyond (1981, dir.
 Lucio Fulci), and Curdled (1996, dir.
 Reb Braddock).

 In 2001, he produced the US release of the Hong Kong martial arts film Iron Monkey, which made over $14 million worldwide.
 In 2004, he brought the Chinese martial arts film Hero to the US.
 It opened at number-one at the box office and eventually earning $53.5 million.

 While Tarantino was in negotiations with Lucy Liu for Kill Bill, the two helped produce the Hungarian sports documentary Freedom's Fury, which was released in 2006.
-When he was approached about a documentary about the Blood in the Water match, Tarantino said "This is the best story I've ever been told.
+When he was approached about a documentary about the Blood in the Water match, a water polo match between Hungary and the USSR at the 1956 Melbourne Olympics, Tarantino said "This is the best story I've ever been told.
 I'd love to be involved".

 In 2006, another "Quentin Tarantino presents" production, Hostel, opened at number-one at the box office with a $20.1 million opening weekend.
 He presented 2006's The Protector, and is a producer of the 2007 film Hostel: Part II.
 In 2008, he produced the Larry Bishop-helmed Hell Ride, a revenge biker film.